 - Network providers should always bill Neighborhood directly.
 Providers should only ask you for your cost-sharing payment. - You only have to pay your cost-sharing amount when you get services covered by our plan.
-We do not allow in network providers to add additional extra charges called balance billing. - o If you ever need a prescription filled at a pharmacy out of our network, contact Neighborhood Member Services at 1-855-321-9244.
+We do not allow in network providers to balance bill our members. - o If you ever need a prescription filled at a pharmacy out of our network, contact Neighborhood Member Services at 1-855-321-9244.